bk/wmk-docs/content/pagevars.md

 upwards, at each step extending and potentially overriding the data gathered at previous stages.
 Only then will the YAML in the frontmatter of the file itself be parsed and added to the `page` data.

+The file-specific frontmatter may be in the content file itself, or it may be in a separate YAML file with the same name as the content file but with an extra `.yaml` extension.
+For instance, if the content filename is `important.md`, then the YAML file would be named `important.md.yaml`.
+If both in-file and external frontmatter is present, the two will be merged, with the in-file values "winning" in case of conflict.

 At any point, a data source in this cascade may specify an extra YAML file using the special `LOAD` variable.
 This file will then be loaded as well and